pmcampones/Blockmess/README.md

 In this thesis we would study the integration of several scalability solutions to optimize the system and extract some synergy from their concurrent use.

-We have no predefined plan for this research front.
-However, if you are interested in the area and want to study some alternative scalability solutions to parallel chains, a thesis in this area provides boundless space for innovation and implementation freedom.

-On a personal recommendation, it was following this general aimless: "Let's see what exists in Distributed Ledger scalability papers", that Blockmess was thought of.

-***

-##### Disclaimer

-All claims presented in this document assume that the use of the replicas follow the parameterized Fault and Network moddels.

-Furthermore, Distributed Ledgers' properties are probabilistic, as such all assertions done in this document are implicitly prefaced with the notice that properties are achieved with high probability.